Shiroi-shi/avataaars/README.md

 # React component for Avataaars

+## Updated version
+This versions is updated to use componentDidMount and componentDidUpdate and will probably add a few other features in the future such as more hair colors and style.

 The core React component for [Avataaars Generator](https://getavataaars.com/) developed by [Fang-Pen Lin](https://twitter.com/fangpenlin), based on the Sketch library [Avataaars](https://avataaars.com/) designed by [Pablo Stanley](https://twitter.com/pablostanley).

 <p align="center"><img src='avataaars-example.png?raw=true' style='width: 300px; height: 300px;' /></p>